sgc88/github-collaboration/readme.md

 - Using git repositories for collaboration will be important throughout a web developer's career.

+- Branches are git's solution for managing different variations of a project, allowing developers to try things out safely or develop different features simultaneously.

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

 - Create their own git branches and explain a pattern for using branches to develop a full application.

 - Make a new repository and add another developer as a collaborator.

 - Resolve a merge conflict.

 ### Where should we be now?